 TRADITIONAL KHMER DANCE SHOW

 No visit to Cambodia is complete without attending a traditional Khmer dance show.
 The most well-known one is at the National Museum where you can enjoy a range of performances that let you discover the Cambodian culture.
-Just head over to the National Museum around 6 PM and buy your ticket beforehand to save yourself a seat.
+Just head over to the National Museum around 6 PM and buy your ticket beforehand to save yourself a seat or skip the line and book a ticket online here.
 Some restaurants in town offer these performances too, during dinner.

 KILLING FIELDS & S-21